NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • You can also create presets for the upload services.
 • Added option to partially export a project (by selection, frame range, time range and expression).
 • You can now export as webp, bmp, jpg, mov.
-• Redesigned export options for FFmpeg (you can still manually type the parameters).
+• Redesigned export options for FFmpeg (you can still manually type the parameters if you want to).
 • Added option to ignore simulated keystrokes (thanks to @cuiliang).
 • Added option to purge the cache when leaving the app (option to ask for it).
 • New settings system, should give you less issues when persisting to disk.